KuramaSyu/GoToHell/README.md

 - [ ] Show all multipliers in the settings
 - [ ] better animate TimeDisplay
 - [ ] add time (seconds) parameter to setErrorMessage.
 Maybe implement a queue for multiple errors where each error has fields (title, description, timeout)
-- [ ] add a function to theme, to return primary/secondary color, but brightend up if it's too dark (for better contrast in app bar)

 #### Perf